XanaduAI/strawberryfields/doc/introduction/remote.rst

 Hardware compilation
 --------------------

-When creating a quantum program to run on hardware, Strawberry Fields allows any combination of the following gates when constructing the unitary to be applied:
+When creating a quantum program to run on hardware, Strawberry Fields can compile any collection of the following gates into a multi-mode unitary:

 * `General beamsplitters <https://strawberryfields.readthedocs.io/en/stable/code/api/strawberryfields.ops.BSgate.html>`_ (:class:`~.ops.BSgate`),